joshluisaac/poweretl-notifier/README.md

 ---
 ## Start
-Navigate into the bin directory and run *startPowerEtlNotifier.sh*, this would start PowerETL Notifier and listening at the designated port number.
-The port number is a configurable property in *resources/application.properties*
+Navigate into the `bin` directory and execute the [start script](bin/startPowerEtlNotifier.sh), this would start PowerETL Notifier and listening at the designated port number.
+The port number is a configurable property in [application properties](src/main/resources/application.properties)

 ---
 ## Stop
-In the *bin* directory is a bash file called *stopPowerEtlNotifier.sh*, executing this would retrieve the process id from *logs/procid* file and then kill the process.
-Execute *stopPowerEtlNotifier.sh* to stop PowerETL Notifier.
+In the `bin` directory is a bash file called [stop script](bin/stopPowerEtlNotifier.sh), executing this would retrieve the [process id](logs/procid) file and then kill the process.

 ---